marija-vukic/power-outage-analysis/README.md

 ></iframe>
 The leading cause category is severe weather, with almost 50% of reported outage events in the US falling into that category.

-3. We also wanted to analyze the distribution of outage duration (min) across the 16 years the data has been recorded.
+3.We also wanted to analyze the distribution of outage duration (min) across the 16 years the data has been recorded.
 <iframe
   src="assets/outage_dist.html"
   width="800"